-Visit our FAQ page for for information on where to park, our photography policy, accessibility, and more.
+Visit our FAQ page for information on where to park, our photography policy, accessibility, and more.

 Parking in Frist Art Museum lots is reserved for Frist Art Museum visitors, volunteers, and staff only.
 It is available on a first-come, first-served basis.

 Frist Art Museum parking is accessible from Demonbreun Street, between Ninth and Tenth Avenues.
-The Visitor Lot is adjacent to the south side of the building, with the entrance kiosk located near Demonbreun Street.
-We will provide you with a validation coupon when you check in at Membership or purchase admission at Visitor Services.
+The Guest Lot is adjacent to the south side of the building, with the entrance kiosk located near Demonbreun Street.
+We will provide you with a validation coupon when you check in at Membership or purchase admission at Guest Services.

 There are accessible parking spaces in the northeast corner of the lot, with a barrier-free crosswalk and entry into the Turner Courtyard at the entrance marked with an accessibility sign.